OpenSwitchNOS/openswitch-ops-docs/prerequisites.md

 ## Suggested Hardware

 * 4 cores
-* 8GB of memory
+* 8 GB of memory
-* 50GB of hard disk
+* 50 GB of hard disk